solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/nested/content.md

 Routers can be nested to arbitrary levels and each of them is assigned a depth based on the nesting.
-Every router uses the url pathname token at its depth for the routing process.
+Every Router uses the url pathname token at its depth for the routing process.

 ```jsx
 const ProfilePage = () => <h3>Profile Page</h3>;